skills/introduction-to-codeql/README.md

 3. A new issue creation page will open.
 You don't need to make any changes in this page, but feel free to if you need to add additional information.
 4. Click **Submit new issue**
-4. View the issue you just created by clicking **Issues** in the top nav bar of your repository.
+5. View the issue you just created by clicking **Issues** in the top nav bar of your repository.
 Your issue will be listed in that page.
+6. Wait about 20 seconds then refresh this page for the next step.

 </details>

 <!--